ImmuneDynamics/ImmuneDynamics.github.io/team/thomas-ashhurst/newres.md

 <br />

-## Sydney Cytometry Facility (2017 - present): advanced training and consultation for users of HD cytometry, spatial, and single-cell technologies
+## Sydney Cytometry Facility (2017 - present): high-dimensional cytometry, spatial, and single-cell technologies

 - HD flow with LSR-X -- this with analysis strategies applied to range of projects (e.g. Hofer); and WNV/ZIKV
 - Starting up IMC with the facility + analysis